nitreojs/puregram/packages/puregram/README.md

 })
 ```

-every context has `telegram` property, so you can call API methods almost everywhere if you have a context nearby.
+every context has `telegram` property, so you can call api methods almost everywhere if you have a context nearby.

 ```js
 telegram.updates.on('message', async (context) => {